 Languageknowledge.eu is a visualization of language knowledge statistics in Europe by Jonathan Van Parys, launched in September 2012 to coincide with the European Day of Languages.
 The website uses the latest available Europe-wide survey data on language knowledge by the European Commission (Europeans and their languages).
 Although the fieldwork was carried out in early 2012, it remains the most recent authoritative survey on language knowledge across Europe, and its broad trends are likely still an accurate depiction of the state of languages in Europe today.

-People like Martin have done such cool things with demographic and migration data.
-So when the European Commission published a new Eurobarometer survey on languages this summer, I thought it would be fun to do something interactive with language data in order to visualize language dynamics in Europe: which languages are growing in popularity, which languages are most spoken in each country, which countries are lagging behind in language skills, etc.
+People like Martin have done such nice things with demographic and migration data.
+So when the European Commission published a new Eurobarometer survey on languages, I thought it would be fun to do something interactive with language data to visualize language dynamics in Europe: which languages are growing in popularity, which languages are most spoken in each country, which countries are lagging behind in language skills, etc.